Results from Wintrust Arena, Chicago, USA:

 Anthony Sims Jr. once again impressed as the slick light-heavyweight moved to 16-0.

-Showing some awesome movement at times, Sims was in cruise control for most of the contest as he broke down Mario Aguilar.
+Sims was in cruise control for most of the contest, showing some excellent movement at times as he broke down Mario Aguilar.

 The end came in the sixth when Aguilar was dropped with hurtful shots and failed to get to his feet for the count of ten.